ds-gustavo-cunha/A3Data-Case/README.md

 ![insight_02](img/insight_02.png)

 *Possible actionable:
-There is not a large difference in the number of accidents among different seasons.
-So, campaigns ought to be consistent throughout the year to achieve meaningful results in terms of accident reduction.*
+There is some difference between number of accidents in different seasons; however, this difference is not very large.
+In this could indicate that campaigns ought to be consistent throughtout the year in order to achieve meaningful results in terms of accident reduction.*

 - **Hypothesis III: the number of accidents with private aircraft is more than 70% of the total number of accidents.**